ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 ### Step 3: Download and Install NiFi on Local Machine (Option 2) <a id="download-nifi-machine"></a>

 1\.
 Open a browser.
 Download NiFi from [HDF Downloads Page](http://hortonworks.com/downloads/).
-You will see two HDF download links, both include HDF that only comes with NiFi packaged.
+You will see four HDF download links.
+We will download the **NiFi only** option.
 There are two package options: one for HDF TAR.GZ file tailored to Linux and zip file more compatible with Windows.
 Mac can use either option.
 In this tutorial section, download the zip on a Mac:

 ![download_hdf_iot](/assets/learning-ropes-nifi-lab-series/lab0-download-install-start-nifi/download-hdf-learn-ropes-nifi.png)